Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 </tr>
 <tr>
 <td> Altitude </td>
 <td> The angle of illumination above the horizon: the value ranges from 0° to 90°.
-A 0° is on the horizon, whereas a 90° is directly above the hillshade.
+0° is on the horizon, whereas 90° is directly above the hillshade.
  </td>
 </tr>
 <tr>
 <td> Model shadows </td>
-<td> A checkbox that determines whether shadows should be modeled or not.
-Possible values range from 0 to 255, with 0 being the darkest areas and 255 being the brightest areas.
-If unchecked, the hillshade will only consider local illumination angles.
-If checked, shadows will be considered as well.
+<td> A checkbox is available to determine whether shadows should be modeled.
+Possible values range from 0 to 255, with 0 representing the darkest areas and 255 representing the brightest areas.
+If unchecked, only local illumination angles will be considered in the hillshade.
+If checked, shadows will also be considered.
 By default, this option is unchecked. </td>
 </tr>
 <tr>
 <td> Z factor </td>
-<td> The z-factor is an adjustment factor for vertical units when they are different from the horizontal coordinate units on the surface.
-If all the units (x, y, and z) are the same, then the z-factor maintains the default value one; but if, for example, the x and y units are in feet, and the z coordinate is in meters, the z factor would be 3.28084 to convert the z units into feet from meters.
+<td> The z-factor is an adjustment factor applied to vertical units when they differ from the horizontal coordinate units on the surface.
+If all the units (x, y, and z) are the same, the z-factor remains at its default value of one.
+However, if, for example, the x and y units are in feet and the z coordinate is in meters, the z-factor would be set to 3.28084 to convert the z units from meters to feet.
 The z-factor is also used when symbolizing to exaggerate three-dimensional features.   </td>
 </tr>
 </tbody>
 </table> <br>

-<p> The default azimuth value of 315° may seem oddly specific.
-There is a reason for this, however, grounded in psychology.
-We tend to perceive faces as lit from above and with somewhat of a leftward bias.
-If something is lit from below, this can create the "Crater Illusion effect", which can seemingly render elevated structures as depressions.
-A simple example using dots can be seen <a href="http://www.psy.ritsumei.ac.jp/akitaoka/cratorRamachandran01.jpg">here</a>.
-It is best to leave azimuth at the default value unless there is a good reason to alter it.  </p> <br>
+<p> The default azimuth value of 315° may seem oddly specific, but there is a reason for this, grounded in psychology.
+It is generally perceived that faces are lit from above and with a slight leftward bias.
+If something is lit from below, the "Crater Illusion effect" can occur, causing elevated structures to appear as depressions.
+A simple example of this effect using dots can be seen <a href="http://www.psy.ritsumei.ac.jp/akitaoka/cratorRamachandran01.jpg">here</a>.
+The azimuth should generally be left at the default value unless there is a specific reason to alter it. </p> <br>

-<p> The altitude of the lighting source can be left as default, or it can be edited to simulate the current position of the sun.
-Information on the current position of the sun relative to your location of choice can be calculated <a href="https://www.suncalc.org/"> here</a>. </p> <br>
+<p> The altitude of the lighting source can be left at its default value, or it can be adjusted to simulate the current position of the sun.
+Information about the current position of the sun relative to a chosen location can be calculated <a href="https://www.suncalc.org/"> here</a>. </p> <br>

-<p> The choice to model shadows is mainly an aesthetic choice.
-Feel free to enable it to see if it is pertinent to your data. </p> <br>
+<p> The choice to model shadows is primarily an aesthetic decision.
+It may be enabled to determine whether it is relevant to the data. </p> <br>

-<p> The default Z factor is set to z unit into feet from meters, which will exaggerate the features somewhat.
-For the purposes of the tutorial, I left it at the default value. </p> <br>
+<p> The default z-factor is set to convert z units from meters to feet, which will exaggerate features to some degree.
+For the purposes of this tutorial, the default value has been maintained. </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/mJPLxZU.jpeg" alt="Creating a Hillshade" style="width:100%;max-width:625px">
 <figcaption> Figure 9.
 Creating a Hillshade from the Raster Dataset   </figcaption>
 </figure> <br>

-<p> With a hillshade created, this concludes the tutorial.
-Naturally, there are many things that can be done with the hillshade, raster elevation dataset, or the LIDAR data. </p> <br>
+<p> Naturally, many things can be done with the hillshade, raster elevation dataset, or the LIDAR data.
+These datasets can be further analyzed to extract valuable insights, such as creating 3D models, conducting terrain analysis, or identifying patterns in the landscape.  </p> <br>

 <h3> List of Figures and Tables </h3> <br>